-Sonohysterogram A sonohysterogram is similar to an HSG except it is done in the doctor's office with ultrasound rather than an X-ray machine.
+Sonohysterogram: A sonohysterogram is similar to an HSG except it is done in the doctor's office with ultrasound rather than an X-ray machine.
 Saline is injected through the cervix into the uterus, and the uterus and fallopian tubes are examined with ultrasound on a monitor.

-- Other Tests: Postcoital Test (PCT, Huhner Test) The PCT is not dissimilar from a Pap smear, but it requires a couple to have intercourse 2-8 hours beforehand.
+Postcoital Test (PCT, Huhner Test): The PCT is not dissimilar from a Pap smear, but it requires a couple to have intercourse 2-8 hours beforehand.
 The PCT is done at the time of ovulation when the cervical mucus is thin and receptive to sperm.
 A small sample is removed, placed on a slide and examined with the microscope.
 If good, it suggests that the cervix is not a barrier to fertilization.
 If the test is poor, the couple may benefit from artificial insemination.

-- Endometrial Biopsy A small sample of the lining of the uterus (endometrium) is obtained in the latter part of the cycle to see if the endometrium has properly matured, under the influence of the hormone progesterone.
+Endometrial Biopsy: A small sample of the lining of the uterus (endometrium) is obtained in the latter part of the cycle to see if the endometrium has properly matured, under the influence of the hormone progesterone.
 If there is a "lag" (that is, the endometrium has not reached the proper stage), the condition is known as a Luteal Phase Defect, which can be treated with hormones.

-- Hysteroscopy During a hysteroscopy a telescope is inserted through the cervix into the uterus.
+Hysteroscopy: During a hysteroscopy, a telescope is inserted through the cervix into the uterus.
 The inside of the uterus can then be examined, and surgical procedures such as removal of a fibroid tumor, polyp, or scar tissue can be performed.
 When done for diagnostic purposes, this can often be done in the office under local anesthesia.